-Whether or not you believe in global warming, the average winter climate in the United States has been colder and more turbulent over the last few years.
+Whether or not you believe in global warming6, the average winter climate in the United States has been colder and more turbulent over the last few years.
 The recent dip in the jet stream, or polar vortex, is just one example of how the cooler months can be very dangerous.
 Ice and heavy snow can weigh on power and communications lines.
 When these lines fail, emergency crews and first responders are even more critical.
-IEEE Spectrum and other technical websites have reported on just how tough things were for our country’s electrical infrastructure.
+IEEE Spectrum7 and other technical websites have reported on just how tough things were for our country’s electrical infrastructure.

 Temperatures at our Akron, Ohio teleport were as low as -12 below without wind chill and -35 including it.
 Just like the rest of the country, we struggled with our car batteries and spent 48 hours keeping a much closer watch on our network and satellite RF equipment.
 While our systems and the American power grid survived this round, the winter weather highlighted just how tenuous our positions can be sometimes.